garglk/garglk/trunk/terps/git/README.txt

 * Version History

+1.2.8 2010-08-25  Fixed a problem with 'undo' when compiled as 64 bit,
+                  contributed by Ben Cressey.
+                  Fixed a sign problem for the @fceil opcode, following a similar fix in Glulxe.

 1.2.7 2010-08-20  Floating point opcode support (VM spec 3.1.2).
                   Restart does not now discard undo information, so that a restart can be undone.